go-gost/docs/en/docs/reference/handlers/masque.md

 Status: Alpha

-The MASQUE handler implements RFC 9298 (Proxying UDP in HTTP) and RFC 9297 (HTTP Datagrams), forwarding UDP data over HTTP/3 Extended CONNECT (CONNECT-UDP).
+The MASQUE handler implements RFC 9298 (Proxying UDP in HTTP) and RFC 9297 (HTTP Datagrams), supporting two forwarding modes:

+- **CONNECT-UDP**: Proxies UDP datagrams via HTTP/3 Extended CONNECT (RFC 9298).
+- **CONNECT-TCP**: Tunnels TCP connections over HTTP/3 streams (standard CONNECT).

+The handler automatically dispatches to the appropriate mode based on the request's `:protocol` pseudo-header.

 !!! tip "Default Listener"
     When no listener is specified, the MASQUE handler uses HTTP/3 as the default listener.
 Since MASQUE relies on HTTP/3 datagrams, the listener must have `enableDatagrams` enabled.